 - 1 teaspoon baking soda

-- Using the whisk attachment, mix together the butter and both sugars in your mixer.
+- In your mixer, using the whisk attachment, mix together the butter and the sugar.
 Once well mixed, add the vanilla and the eggs.
 Mix well until fluffy.
 At least two minutes.

 - Next, change out the whisk attachment for the paddle and add the flour, baking soda, and salt.
 Mix well.

 - Remove the bowl from your mixer and add the crushed malted balls.
 Using a wooden spoon, mix the crushed malt balls into the cookie batter.
 Do not over mix, just enough to distribute the crushed malted balls through the cookie dough.

 - Using a small ice-cream scoop, scoop mounds of the dough onto a lined baking sheet.
 Be sure to give the dough mounds room to spread out.
 They do need quite a bit of room.
 I would not place more than 8 cookies onto a half sheet pan.

 - Bake these at 350 degrees for 10 minutes.
 Allow the baked cookie to cool for 2-3 minutes on the baking sheet before transferring to a cooling rack to finish cooling.

 Are you making this recipe?
 Show me your version!
 Tag me on Instagram or Facebook! @lordbyronskitchen | #lordbyronskitchen